smithaku/Dissertation/README.md

 These scripts were used to run the TPC-H benchmark queries systematically across all nine PDBs during the initial baseline data collection phase

 ## Baseline data collection for this dissertation
- The initial baseline data (baseline_performance_data.csv) used to train the anomaly detection model was collected earlier using a similar process.
+ The initial baseline data (baseline_performance_data.csv) used to train the anomaly detection model was collected earlier using the Collect_BaseLine_Data.py script.
 The TPC-H benchmark was run only on PDB_CONTROL using the automated script framework (execute_all_benchmarks.bat and run_and_log_query.sql), and the query execution times were logged into the tpch_query_log table (CREATE_tpch_query_log_table.sql) within the PDB.
 This data was then consolidated into the CSV file.

 ## Final Data Collection for this dissertation